fenago/react-graphql-course/md/lab_2.md

 The URL is localhost, including port [8000] as expected.

 If you add a new request, you can use the [Ctrl + S] shortcut to save it.
-You need to select a collection and a name to save it.
-One major downfall of using [Postman] (at least with GraphQL APIs) is that we are, of course, only using [POST].
-It would be great to have some kind of indication of what we are doing here, for example, a query or a mutation.
-We will also see how to use authorization in [Postman] when we have implemented it.

-[Postman] also has other great features, such as automated testing, monitoring, and mocking a fake server.

-In later chapters, it will become more complicated to configure Postman for all requests.
-In such cases, I like to use Apollo Client Developer Tools, which perfectly integrate into the front end and make use of Chrome DevTools.
-What\'s great about Apollo Client Developer Tools is that they use Apollo Client we configure in the front end code and therefore reuse the authentication we built into our front end.
+You need to select a collection and a name to save it

 Summary